 - Test the waters with ETFs.
 There’s a very good reason for the huge popularity of ETFs, which are baskets of stocks that trade like stocks.
 They are less risky than individual stocks, plus they offer tax benefits.

 - Don’t go at it alone.
 Hire a professional who’ll have the research and know-how to maximize the return of your investments while minimizing the risk.
 To find the right advisor for you, use SmartAsset’s pro matching tool.
-It will recommend up to three advisors in your area, based on your information.
+It will recommend up to three advisors, based on your information.